finnishtransportagency/viite/aws/cdk/README.md

 # Viite CI/CD Pipeline CDK Project

-This project uses AWS CDK with TypeScript to define and deploy CI/CD pipelines for the Viite application.
-Currently, CDK is used to create CloudFormation stacks on CI/CD pipelines for Dev and QA environments.
+This project uses AWS CDK with TypeScript to define and deploy CloudFormation stacks for CI/CD pipelines for Dev and QA environments.

 ## Overview